nakib33/Super-Store-Customer-Segmentation-using-RFM-Segmentation-in-SQL/README.md

 **7. Exploratory Data Analysis**
 Exploratory Data Analysis (EDA) is a crucial step in understanding and summarizing the main characteristics of a dataset, often employing visual methods.
 In the context of the Superstore Sales dataset, EDA involves analyzing sales performance, customer demographics, and product categories to uncover patterns and insights that can drive business decisions.

+###1.
+Total Orders

+To determine the total number of orders in the Superstore Sales dataset, the following SQL query can be used:
 ```bash
   SELECT
     COUNT(*) AS Total_Orders